Edgar Israel Cohen: Family

 Ada and Edgar Cohen had six children, although the first died very young.
 There were four daughters: Constance (Connie), Hilda, Madeleine (Maddie), Ida and a son, Stephen.
 Cohen's business success seemed to fail him in later years.
-His wife died in 1916 and he passed away at the age of 80 on 29 January 1933.
+His wife died in 1916 and he died at the age of 80 on 29 January 1933.
 His probate put his final wealth at £5.
 He was buried in the Willesden Jewish Cemetery.

 Lillie Langtry

 Cohen had a close relationship with Lillie Langtry, they shared the love of horseracing and the theatre where Cohen provided financial backing for her.
 Cohen's daughter, Hilda Brighten, published a book called No Bridge to Yesterday about her early family life.
 One passage in the book relates to Lillie Langtry.
 She wrote that her father admired and adored Langtry and regarded her as "the most exquisitely lovely woman he had ever met".